 To stimulate other senses, such as touch, other elements could be added including a variety of materials to walk on such as pebbles, mulch, twigs, sand, wooded and gravelled areas.
-Sound could be added in the form of water, such as fountains or waterfalls, or grasses that would create sound when they move in the wind; however adding objects that create loud or unpredictable noises are best avoided.
+A water feature such as a pond or stream could also be beneficial, and sound could be introducted by adding fountains or waterfalls, or grasses that would create sound when they move in the wind; however adding objects that create loud or unpredictable noises are best avoided.
 Some animals may also enjoy things such as wind chimes, but you will be best gauged if this is suitable for their character.
-Having a lawned area, or chamomile lawn, could also be beneficial, as well as a water feature such as a pond or stream.
+Lawned areas, or chamomile lawn, that are maintained pesticide-free, however small, are encouraged rather than "plastic" or artificial grass which can heat up quite dramatically on sunny days and is not biodegradable.
+Emission of toxins is also widely discussed on social media, however significant changes have been made since the first artificial turf was introduced in the 1960s, with lead and crumb rubber free options now available.
+However cheap imports would appear to be best avoided.
+Moss lawns are also growing in popularity as an option, as are clover lawns which are more resistant to urine stains.

 The purpose of this type of garden is to not only provide sensory interest, but also a place that is relaxing for your animal; and whatever space is available, sensory enrichment elements can be scaled up or down to fit within this area.

 Enrichment can be made accessible within the confines of a garden or yard and can take many forms.
-Knowing your animal will be the key to providing this for them; basically what makes them happy.
-For your dog this could be as simple as placing their favourite toy in a pile of autumn leaves and giving them guidance to seek it out.
+Knowing your animal is the key to providing this for them; basically what makes them happy.
+For your dog this could be as simple as placing their favourite toy in a pile of autumn leaves and giving them guidance to seek it out - seeking games, along with a variety of problem solving games, supports mental development and boosts confidence.
+As dogs see the colours yellow and blue predominantly, these could also be incorporated.

-The introduction of structures of varying heights for cats and dogs could not only provide enrichment but also work different muscle groups.
-Cats could make use of a log as a scratching post.
+Dogs and cats would benefit from the introduction of structures at varying heights, creating an observational point for them, as well as working different muscle groups getting up on them.
+Cats could make use of a log as a scratching post, or a bigger wood structure to allow them to climb naturally.
 In addition a "den" area could provide a "chill out zone" or area of shade in hotter weather, or just somewhere to play hide and seek.

 Companion animals can also benefit from having access to plants for their health and well-being, as well as for enrichment.
 These may be eaten, rolled in/rubbed against or just inhaled.
 In fact a study analysing wolf (the closest relative of the dog) scat during the summer months revealed their diet contained 8% grasses and berries, with other studies showing around 20% plant matter.
 It is sometimes thought grasses are consumed to prevent parasites, but David Mech (an American wolf expert) feels it may be consumed for the vitamin content.
 A short study by Dogs First seems to support this, with only 1 in 10 of the dogs that regularly selected grass being diagnosed with worms.